 Lentils gained something of a cult following thanks to the 1980s British sitcom “The Young Ones” in which Neil the hippie was constantly seen cooking and eating them.

-Do you know any fun or interesting facts about lentils that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun or interesting facts about lentils?
+Share them in the comments below!